Netherlands3D/glTFast/README.md

 # glTFast for Unity

+> **DEPRECATED - This repository is now deprecated due to the 3D tiles package migration to Unity's GLTFast package 2025-06-17**

 > **This is a fork for Netherlands3D because of issues with too many Shader Variants in combination with WebGL.
 Unless working in the context of Netherlands3D it is not recommended to use this library.**

 <p align="center">